CU-Robotics/buff-code/README.md

       - Serial node src (python)
     - tech
       - N/A
-  - buff.bash: a setup script (needs to be run every development session, docker runs this automatically)
   - README.md: you're reading it
   - .gitignore: keeps the secrets safe